-A test scenario is a process to ensure that the functionality of the software product is met with the business requirement with that we are guaranteed that the software product is working correctly irrespective of user condition and implementation environment.
+A test scenario is a process to ensure that the software product’s functionality meets the business requirement, and we are guaranteed that the software product is working correctly irrespective of user condition and implementation environment.

-The test scenario is a detailed document of test cases that cover end to end functionality of a software application in liner statements.
-It is derived from a use case and written along with the functional specification.
+The test scenario is a detailed document of test cases covering a software application’s end-to-end functionality in linear statements.
+It is derived from a use case and written with the functional specification.

 The test scenario contains steps for testing all possible data entry formats of end-to-end functionality, i.e., positive path, negative path, exceptional conditions, etc.